What will people think?

 What If Endless Positivity Isn’t Such a Good Thing After All?

 First off, there’s nothing wrong with gratefulness and positivity in and of themselves.
+Both are key themes in my irreverent book A Dude’s Guide to the Couch.

 As an American who lives in a developing country (Thailand), every day I see how lucky I am.
 My education, ability to speak English, and “I’m in control of my life” American mindset, have set me up for a good life.